Delirium: Prevention

 Treating delirium that is already established is challenging and for this reason, preventing delirium before it begins is ideal.
 Prevention approaches include screening to identify people who are at risk, and medication-based and non-medication based (non-pharmacological) treatments.

 An estimated 30–40% of all cases of delirium could be prevented in cognitively at-risk populations, and high rates of delirium reflect negatively on the quality of care.
 Episodes of delirium can be prevented by identifying hospitalized people at risk of the condition.
 This includes individuals over age 65, with a cognitive impairment, undergoing major surgery, or with severe illness.
 Routine delirium screening is recommended in such populations.
-It is thought that a personalized approach to prevention that includes different approaches together can decrease rates of delirium by 27% among the elderly.
+A meta-analysis found that a personalized approach to prevention combining several interventions decreased rates of delirium by 27% among the elderly.

 In 1999, Sharon K. Inouye at Yale University, founded the Hospital Elder Life Program (HELP) which has since become recognized as a proven model for preventing delirium.
 HELP prevents delirium among the elderly through active participation and engagement with these individuals.
 There are two working parts to this program, medical professionals such as a trained nurse, and volunteers, who are overseen by the nurse.
 The volunteer program equips each trainee with the adequate basic geriatric knowledge and interpersonal skills to interact with patients.
 Volunteers perform the range of motion exercises, cognitive stimulation, and general conversation with elderly patients who are staying in the hospital.
 Alternative effective delirium prevention programs have been developed, some of which do not require volunteers.

 Prevention efforts often fall on caregivers.
 Caregivers often have a lot expected of them and this is where socioeconomic status plays a role in prevention.
 If prevention requires constant mental stimulation and daily exercise, this takes time out of the caregiver's day.
-Based on socioeconomic classes, this may be valuable time that would be used working to support the family.
+Depending on socioeconomic classes this may be valuable time that would be used working to support the family.
 This leads to a disproportionate number of individuals who experience delirium being from marginalized identities.
 Programs such as the Hospital Elder Life Program can attempt to combat these societal issues by providing additional support and education about delirium that may not otherwise be accessible.